-All data uploaded to the SAMBA23 database must be anonymous.
+All data uploaded to the SAMBA24 database must be anonymous.
 The only demographic information uploaded will be age within age bands, and gender.
-We have asked you to submit an Index of Multiple Deprivation Decile for patients - this can be calculated from their post code, but we are not collecting their post code in this audit.

 You will upload information for each patient with a study code.
 You will need to keep a secure log of each patient's study code so that you know who you have included in the audit.
-The study code is vital to ensure that the information uploaded regarding SAMBA day can be matched to the 7 day follow-up data.
-This log will form the Masterlist which must be stored securely and in a different place to the SAMBA23 data collected on any paper forms.
+The study code is vital to ensure that the information uploaded regarding SAMBA day can be matched to the 7 day followup data.
+This log will form the Masterlist which must be stored securely and in a different place to the SAMBA24 data collected on any paper forms.
 You should keep the Masterlist and data collected on paper for one year.
-We will never ask you for any information about the patients you include in SAMBA22 in addition to the audit data items and we will never ask for any information which could identify your patients.
+We will never ask you for any information about the patients you include in SAMBA24 in addition to the audit data items and we will never ask for any information which could identify your patients.